Kiran7007/Interview-Preparation/docs/kotlin.md

 coroutine ends
 ```

-This is one reason `delay()` is safe for coroutine cancellation.
+- This is one reason `delay()` is safe for coroutine cancellation.

 ---

 ## Does `delay()` block the Main thread?

-No.
+- No. `delay()` suspends the coroutine, not the thread.
+- The Main thread can continue processing other work.
+- `Thread.sleep()` blocks the Main thread and should not be used for coroutine delays.

 ```kotlin
 viewModelScope.launch(Dispatchers.Main) {